 Library of Congress

 Founded in 1800, the Library of Congress is the oldest federal cultural institution in the United States.
-It is housed in three elaborate buildings on Capitol Hill, adjacent to the United States Capitol, with the National Audio-Visual Conservation Center, located further south in Culpeper, Virginia and offsite additional storage facilities ("stacks") at Fort George G. Meade, 25 miles to the northeast in central Maryland, and Cabin Branch, also in Maryland.
-The library's functions are overseen by the Librarian of Congress, and its buildings are maintained by the office of the Architect of the Capitol.
-The LOC is one of the largest libraries in the world, containing approximately 173 million items and employing over 3,000 staff, both professional and supportive.
+It is housed in three buildings on Capitol Hill, adjacent to the United States Capitol, along with the National Audio-Visual Conservation Center in Culpeper, Virginia, and additional storage facilities at Fort George G. Meade and Cabin Branch in Hyattsville, Maryland.
+The library's functions are overseen by the librarian of Congress, and its buildings are maintained by the architect of the Capitol.
+The LOC is one of the largest libraries in the world, containing approximately 173 million items and employing over 3,000 staff.
 Its collections are "universal, not limited by subject, format, or national boundary, and include research materials from all parts of the world and in more than 470 languages".

-The LOC maintains its primary mission of informing legislation through researching inquiries made by members of Congress, which is carried out through the Congressional Research Service.
-The library is open to the American and international public, for research, although only members of Congress, their Congressional staff, and library employees may borrow books and materials for use outside of the library.
+The LOC's Congressional Research Service provides objective non-partisan research to Congress to assist it in passing legislation.
+The library is open to the public for research, although only members of Congress, their staff, and library employees may borrow materials for use outside the library.
 Provided by Wikipedia

 1. 1